Nokogiri (software)

 Nokogiri is an open source software library to parse HTML and XML in Ruby.
 It depends on libxml2 and libxslt to provide its functionality.

 Overview

-It markets itself as providing a sensible, easy-to-understand API for reading, writing, modifying, and querying documents.
-It is available for ruby as well as Java through JRuby.

-It provides fast and standards-compliant parser by relying on native parsers like libxml2 (CRuby) and xerces (JRuby).
+Developers of library state that it "makes it easy and painless to work with XML and HTML from Ruby".
+It markets itself as providing a "sensible, easy-to-understand API for reading, writing, modifying, and querying documents."
+The library provides functionality by relying on native parsers like libxml2 (CRuby), libgumbo (C99) and xerces (JRuby).

 It is one of the most downloaded Ruby gems, having been downloaded over 700 million times from the rubygems.org repository.